conradakunga/Blog/_posts/2022-01-14-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 Let me illustrate with an example.

 Let us say you are a heavy [Excel](https://www.microsoft.com/en-us/microsoft-365/excel) user.
 Let us then assume, for whatever reason, Excel does NOT have a function that returns the current date.

+*I'm using Excel here because almost everyone understands Excel formulas.*

 So you do your research and find out that in fact, there isn't such a function and Google is full of desperate Excel users looking for a solution.